Extending Domain Model

 public class ExtOrderImpl extends OrderImpl implements ExtOrder {

-For more information, see the OpenJPA documentation on metadata mapping.
+For more information, see the OpenJPA documentation on metadata.

 Modifying the ORM (Object Relational Mapping) configuration